ElManchacho/flutter-test/README.md

 # flutter-test

+## What am I working on right now on flutter ?

+##### I am currently trying to work on the following repository app : https://github.com/iampawan/FlutterWithFirebase

 ## Install Flutter

 #### 1 - Create a the `src` folder at the root of you disk (with path like `C:\src\`) and open a powershell terminal in it